Easy Vegan Pumpkin Gnocchi (Gluten Free)

 Instructions

-• Start by brining a large pot of water to a boil.
+• Start by bringing a large pot of water to a boil.

-• Roll the ball with both hands on a flat surface into a long log.
-You want the log to be about 1/2 inch high.
-To do this lightly press out from the center to the outside, easily creating a longer circle from the dough.
+Roll the ball with both hands on a flat surface into a long log, about 1/2 inch high.
+Be sure to press out lightly from the center to create the log.

-• Cut 1 inch pieces of gnocchi from the dough.
-Put them to the side and repeat until you have all your gnocchi formed.
+• Cut 1 inch pieces of gnocchi from the log of dough.
+Repeat until you have all the gnocchi formed.

 • Once the water is boiling, slowly drop 3-4 gnocchi at a time to the water with a slotted spoon.
-Don't just drop them in or the boiling water could burn you.
 Add as many gnocchi as you can without overcrowding the pot.
 You may need to work in 2 batches.

 • Stir the gnocchi occasionally when you put them in.
 When you notice they start to float, set a timer for 3 minutes.